 The CFG Peru Settlement Agreement provides, among other things, that the CFGL and PARD Group Debtors shall receive at least \$20 million in cash, plus the Holdback Payment, if any, plus the CFG Peru Administrative Expense Settlement Proceeds, in exchange for, inter alia, the release of all claims of the Plan Debtors against CFG Peru Singapore and its direct and indirect subsidiaries.
-The CFG Peru Settlement Agreement, which was approved under Bankruptcy Rule 9019 by the Court in the CFG Peru Confirmation Order [ECF No. 2569], shall become effective upon the Effective Date of the CFG Peru Plan (as defined therein).
+The CFG Peru Settlement Agreement, which was approved under Bankruptcy Rule 9019 by the Court in the CFG Peru Confirmation Order [ECF No. 2569], shall become effective upon the Effective Date of the CFG Peru Plan (as defined therein), including upon sanction of the CFG Peru Plan by the U.K. Court.
+As a result of Sun Securities' petitions to INDECOPI, which were admitted on October 21, 2021, the proceedings in the U.K. to sanction the CFG Peru Plan have been postponed until January 2022 pending resolution of the INDECOPI petitions.
 A copy of the CFG Peru Settlement Agreement is attached hereto as Exhibit B.